DCAN-Labs/HBCD_CBRAIN_PROCESSING/docs/source/bids_details.rst

 is provided in years with three decimal places, based on a birthdate measure that is jittered up to 7 days.

-When processing begins, scripts first examine the S3 structure where the BIDS data is stored to identify the available files for a given subject.
+When internal processing begins, our scripts first examine the S3 structure where the BIDS data is stored to identify the available files for a given subject.
 Each pipeline has specific requirements based on the type of processing being done (e.g., QSIPREP requires diffusion data, while MADE needs EEG data).